WebOrigami/docs/src/content/framework/intro0.md

 ## Option 3: Your local coding environment

 Select this option if you're a programmer and prefer to use your own code editor.
+You will need to have [Node.js](https://nodejs.org/en/) installed.

 <span class="tutorialStep"></span> Clone the
 <a href="https://github.com/GraphOrigami/framework-intro" target="_blank">GraphOrigami/framework-intro</a>